-Let’s face it, life in Barbados is relaxed.
-A ‘Bajan minute’ can last longer than most and ‘island time’ is very much practiced because the attitude of the people is quite laid back.
-This can be frustrating to some, however, the quality of life on the island is good and the people are genuinely caring and friendly.
+Let’s face it; life in Barbados is relaxed.
+A ‘Bajan minute’ can last longer than most and ‘island time’ is very much practiced because the people’s attitude is quite laid back.
+This can be frustrating to some; however, the quality of life on the island is good, and the people are genuinely caring and friendly.

 Our People are our Future

 Tourism is now the backbone of the economy, followed closely by international business services and technology-based industries.
-Therefore, it’s no surprise that the future economic well-being of Barbados is today being built around the country’s greatest asset – our people.
+Therefore, it’s no surprise that Barbados’ future economic well-being is today being built around the country’s greatest asset – our people.

 It’s the people of Barbados who have enabled the country to develop into one of the world’s most outstanding free democracies, supported by a deep and universal belief in human rights, the rule of law, and the dignity of man.